nitinsukumar/LifestyleStore/README.md

 # LifestyleStore
-1.open the index.php file in your browser
+1.open the index.php file in your browser/n
-Technologies use:
+Technologies used:
 Used a Bootstrap Framework with HTML CSS for front end.
 Used PHP and MySQLi for backend.
 Functions: